dreamingechoes/dreamingechoes.github.io/_posts/2015-10-24-create-a-super-fancy-api-with-grape.md

 $ rails_apps_composer new . -r core
 ```

-After answering the questions that the gem makes us, we will have our Rails application.
-In this case, as it is an application that will not have database or anything special, we try to specify the most basic options.
+After answering the questions that the gem makes us, we'll have our Rails application.
+We try to specify the most basic options.
 In my case I chose that I would generate a Rails application example, based on [bootstrap framework](http://getbootstrap.com/), with only the **home** and **about** views.

 Then we only need to do a couple of scaffolds, in order to make two models (in my case, Product and Review).
 This are the migrations for each one (don't worry, at the end I'll put links to the final example repo and Heroku demo, so you will have all the code):